rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

-    If the types of both operands are integer types, the shift right expression ``lhs >> rhs`` evaluates to the value of the left operand ``lhs`` whose bits are shifted right by the number of positions speicifed by the right operand ``rhs``.
+    If the types of both operands are integer types, the shift right expression ``lhs >> rhs`` evaluates to the value of the left operand ``lhs`` whose bits are shifted right by the number of positions specified by the right operand ``rhs``.
     If the type of the left operand is any signed integer type and is negative, the vacated bits are filled with ones.
     Otherwise, vacated bits are filled with zeros.